osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/client-settings.md

 2. Configure a valid OPC UA data source.
 For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration).

-   Once you complete these steps, a default OPC UA client settings configuration file is generated in the configuration directory for the corresponding platform.
+   Once you complete these steps, a default OPC UA client settings configuration file generates in the configuration directory for the corresponding platform.

    The following are example locations of the file created.
-In this example, it is assumed that the `ComponentId` of the OPC UA component is OpcUa1:
+In this example, the `ComponentId` of the OPC UA component is OpcUa1:

    Windows: `%programdata%\OSIsoft\Adapters\OpcUa\Configuration\OpcUa1_ClientSettings.json`